-If you want to drop your Medicare Prescription Drug Plan (Part D) and you don't want to join a new plan, you can do so during the Open Enrollment Period, between October 15–December 7 each year.
+If you want to drop your Medicare prescription drug coverage (Part D) and you don't want to join a new plan, you can do so during the Open Enrollment Period.
+The Open Enrollment Period is between October 15–December 7 each year.
 The change goes into effect January 1 of the following year.

-To disenroll from a Medicare Prescription Drug Plan during Open Enrollment, you can do one of the following:
+To disenroll from a Medicare drug plan during Open Enrollment, you can do one of the following:

 - Mail or fax a signed written notice to the plan telling them you want to disenroll.

 - Submit a request to the plan online, if they offer this option.